JefApr/front-end-projects/newbie/profile-card-component-main/README.md

 This challenge is completely free.
 Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀

-## Community Sponsors

-A massive thank you to our community sponsors!

-- [Vercel](https://bit.ly/fem-vercel) offers an amazing website hosting service, which is super simple to set up.
-Just connect your GitHub account, point to a repo and your site will be deployed.
-Perfect for your website and frontend hosting needs - especially since it's free to get started!
-- [Sizzy](https://bit.ly/fm-sizzy) is an extremely useful browser designed specifically to improve a developer's workflow when building websites.
-You can fire up multiple device emulators and run them all in sync while building out your web pages.
-Perfect for helping build fully responsive websites!
-- [Qualified](https://bit.ly/fem-qualified) helps companies assess engineers with realistic code tests and pair-programming interviews.
-Their assessments test on-the-job skills as opposed to algorithmic puzzles which leads to a much better recruitment process for everyone involved.